martinwebrant/agmod/README.md

 Hope the code is of some use to somebody!

-Martin Webrant aka BulliT
+Martin Webrant aka BulliT /Malmö 2016-09-05
-Malmö 2016-09-05

 *Note: my old email bullit@planethalflife.com is not active anymore.*